AjayRatakonda/DevOps-SRE_Blogs/Kubernetes/Day3.md

 ### **ClusterIP (Default)**
 - **Used for internal communication** within the Kubernetes cluster.
+- ClusterIP gives a stable IP for your application within the cluster.
-- Can’t be accessed from outside the cluster.
+- Using this service we can’t be accessed from outside the cluster.

 #### **Example: ClusterIP Service**
 ```yaml